-Apple's invincibility fades on iPhone miss, global woes
+Apple's invincibility fades on Iphone miss, global woes

-SAN FRANCISCO (Reuters) - Apple Inc’s biggest success has become its biggest risk factor.
+SAN FRANCISCO, July 25 (Reuters) - Apple Inc’s biggest success has become its biggest risk factor.

 The iPhone revolutionized the smartphone industry, driving Apple’s expansion into Europe and China and, after just half a decade, yields about half its annual $100 billion revenue haul.